International Adoption in Colorado

 While domestic adoption is the adoption of a child within the country, an international adoption (also sometimes referred to as an intercountry adoption) is the adoption of a child from another country.
+If you are researching your options for Adoption in Colorado, this guide is a great place to start.

-The information below will give you an overview of the international adoption process for adoptive parents in Colorado who are thinking about adopting a child from another country.
+In the meantime, the information below will give you an overview of the international adoption process for adoptive parents in Colorado who are thinking about adopting a child from another country.

-Although the international adoption process varies depending on the country you adopt from, including that country’s adoption laws and requirements and whether they’re a part of The Hague Adoption Convention, the average international adoption process in Colorado consists of these seven steps:
+Although the international adoption process varies depending on the country you adopt from, including that country’s adoption laws and requirements and whether they’re a part of the Hague Adoption Convention, the average international adoption process in Colorado consists of these seven steps:

 You may have a preference about the country you adopt a child from, or you may have no preference.
 Either is perfectly fine.
 However, you should be aware of factors that may influence where you’ll adopt from, including: